Hunter Biden: The legal troubles of the US president's son

 Both sides negotiated unsuccessfully in full view of reporters, before District Judge Maryellen Noreika refused to "rubber stamp" what she called an "atypical" agreement.

-The special counsel
+The indictment

 David Weiss, the US attorney in Delaware, began investigating allegations of Mr Biden's criminal conduct in 2019.